scrapy/scrapy/docs/topics/media-pipeline.rst

             return item

-To enable your custom media pipeline component you must add its class to the :setting:`ITEM_PIPELINES` setting, like in the following example::
+To enable your custom media pipeline component you must add its class import path to the :setting:`ITEM_PIPELINES` setting, like in the following example::

    ITEM_PIPELINES = {